 Prospective internship candidates must apply through the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Visit the APPIC website for membership and application information.
 See our internship admissions, supports and initial placement data.

 The Minnesota Sex Offender Program's Doctoral Internship Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-This intership site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
-The program is not currently acredited by the American Psychological Association (APA).
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
+The program is not currently accredited by the American Psychological Association (APA).
 The MSOP Internship program has established a profile on the APPIC’s website.
 This website exhibits the accreditation status of the Psychology Internship Program.
 Questions about the program's accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation